Exploring Best Practices for Embedded Software Development Process and Tools

 Embedded software is becoming increasingly important in today’s world.
 According to a report by Markets and Markets, the embedded software market is expected to grow from USD 11.9 billion in 2020 to USD 24.3 billion by 2025, at a CAGR of 15.6% during the forecast period.

-This growth is driven by the increasing demand for embedded software in various applications, such as automotive, healthcare, aerospace, and defense.
+This growth is driven by the increasing demand for embedded software in various applications, such as automotive, healthcare, aerospace, and defence.

 The importance of embedded software development cannot be overstated, as it plays a crucial role in the functioning of many devices that we use in our daily lives.
 Here are some reasons why embedded software development is important: